francamps/personal_site/contents/work.md

 ### Digital and Net Art

-In parallel, I explore some art practice in the digital context.
+In parallel, I explore digital contexts artistically.
 I like experimenting with repurposing some online communities, and trying to understand what makes collective intelligence and action emerge.

 All of these projects are investigations I worked on during the [School for Poetic Computation](http://sfpc.io) Fall 2014 session.
 SFPC is an artist-run school working at the intersections of code, design, hardware and theory — focusing especially on artistic intervention and based in New York City.